QiCai1995/dsc-data-ethics-training-on-bad-data/README.md

 To a modern eye, this machine might not look particularly sophisticated, especially compared to current technology.
 But to political leaders of the day, this machine seemed borderline magical, to the point that they wondered if they could enter "bad" data into the machine and still get "good" data as a result.

 This might seem like a silly 19th Century idea with no relevance to today.
 But recently more and more arguments have begun to appear stating that ["smart machines will be less biased than humans"](https://www.ge.com/news/reports/will-smart-machines-be-less-biased-than-humans) and ["machines are less biased than people"](https://www.verdict.co.uk/ai-and-bias/).
 The underlying assumption seems to be that even though machine learning algorithms are presented with the same information that humans are presented with, something about the scale and the quality of the algorithms will allow them to overcome data quality issues.
+The machines have changed, but the suggestion that we can get "right answers" despite garbage input has persisted.

 As a data professional it is important to be aware of some fundamental issues that can be present in data and _cannot_ be overcome simply by using big data and advanced algorithms.

+## Algorithmic Bias

+Most of the time in the context of machine learning, [_bias_](https://en.wikipedia.org/wiki/Bias_of_an_estimator) refers to the difference between the predicted target values and their true values.
+The bias-variance tradeoff involves getting the lowest possible bias while also ensuring that the model's performance is generalizable to unseen data.
+We might also call this type of bias "estimator bias".

+By contrast [***algorithmic bias***](https://en.wikipedia.org/wiki/Algorithmic_bias) refers to unfair, discriminatory outcomes resulting from algorithmic decisions.
+Originally these biased algorithms were primarily programmed by hand, such as the [system](https://spectrum.ieee.org/untold-history-of-ai-the-birth-of-machine-bias) used at St. George's Hospital Medical School in the early 1980s that docked applicants 3 points for being female and 15 points for being non-European.
+Nowadays these decisions are more likely to be made by a machine learning model, where the programmer is simply applying an algorithm to a dataset and not making individual decisions about how the features should be weighted.

+Estimator bias and algorithmic bias may or may not overlap.
+On the one hand, discriminatory models can be a major cause of estimator bias.
+A [2019 study](http://proceedings.mlr.press/v81/buolamwini18a/buolamwini18a.pdf) found that even though images of darker-skinned females made up about 1/5 of the dataset, they constituted about 2/3 of the classification error in commercial computer vision models.
+On the other hand, the program at St. George's matched outcomes from human assessors 90-95% of the time, meaning that the program "correctly" rejected applicants on the basis of gender and nationality.
+Thus building a model with strong performance is not enough to ensure that you aren't perpetuating algorithmic bias.

+One of the best ways to avoid algorithmic bias is by ensuring that models are trained with high-quality data, following the "garbage in, garbage out" philosophy.

 ## Issues with Data Quality

+Machine learning models tend to be trained on a set of features (columns) with multiple labeled samples (rows).
+Quality issues can emerge with either or both of these aspects of the data; inaccurate feature values can cause the model to learn relationships that don't reflect reality, and poor sampling can lead the model to learn relationships that don't generalize.

+Even for datasets with accurate features and high-quality sampling, ethical issues may arise because of the past human decisions that went into creating the data in the first place.

+Below we discuss all three of these types of issues.

+### Inaccurate Features

 One of the hardest parts about identifying cognitive bias in datasets is that they may not be so apparent.
 For example, a healthcare dataset may initially appear to be free of bias, as all data is assumed to be ground truth, but even a raw dataset of patient vital signs may be biased for various reasons.